rachelostic/rachel.ostic.ca/content/home/experience.md

   company_url = ""
   location = "Ottawa"
   date_start = "2017-05-01"
-  date_end = "2018-04-31"
+  date_end = "2018-04-15"
+  description = """
-  description = """Set up, calibrate, and write a program to control different devices to form a spectroscopy system.
+  * Set up, calibrate, and write a program to control different devices to form a spectroscopy system.
-  Use this system to study photoluminescence in 2-D and 3-D GaAs samples."""
+  * Use this system to study photoluminescence in 2-D and 3-D GaAs samples."""

 +++